-Changes to Food labelling laws come into force on 13th December 2014.
+Changes to Food labelling laws that came into force on 13 December 2014

-From 13th December 2014 the law will require food businesses to be able to tell consumers if there are any of 14 specified allergens present in the food they are going to buy.
+Since 13 December 2014, the law requires food businesses to be able to tell consumers if there are any of 14 specified allergens present in the food they are going to buy.

-The law will only apply to registered food businesses so in general the labelling regulations will not apply to most food being sold by Congregations which won’t need to be labelled, including food sold at one off events such as Church fêtes or coffee mornings.
-However, it would be good practice to consider the risks.
+The law only applies to registered food businesses, so in general the labelling regulations do not apply to most food being sold by Congregations which doesn't need to be labelled, including food sold at one off events such as Church fêtes or coffee mornings.
+However, it is good practice to consider the risks.

 - sulphur dioxide